 Perfecting it with PerfectIt: keeping your writing in check

 Ensuring consistency and compliance with style guidelines is difficult when working on large documents.
 PerfectIt makes it easier.
-The workshop will begin with a basic introduction to the tool.
-Next, participants will take part in an exercise using one of the style sheets supplied with the tool; they will then work on customizing their own style sheets to match any style guidelines sent by their clients.
+The workshop will begin with a basic introduction to the tool and how it can be used to ensure consistency without adding any rules.
+Next, participants will take part in an exercise using one of the style sheets supplied with the tool; they will then work on customizing style sheets so that they can learn how to enforce any style guidelines sent by their clients.

 Purpose: To show participants how to configure and use PerfectIt so that they feel confident using the default style sheets and creating customized style sheets to ensure their documents comply with their clients’ needs.

 Description: Participants will learn how they can use PerfectIt out of the box and how they can customize it to fit a particular style.

 Structure: I will present the latest version of the tool and explain the differences between the classic and cloud versions in terms of compatibility and functions.
 Participants will then complete an exercise that involves using a default style sheet to check a document I will provide.
 Next, they will use a different style sheet on the same document to better understand the range of options available.
 In the final part of the session, I will show participants how to customize a style sheet, including using the powerful “wildcard” settings.
 They will then have the opportunity to create customized rules to meet the requirements of their clients.